ChrisSantosLang/redscience/docs/source/player.rst

 * The **Stats Tab** provides buttons to challenge the player to play various games
 * The **Favoritism Tab** provides buttons to see opponents' stats

+As a logged-in user, you will see a **Copy** button on game and player pages.
+If your modified versions challenge the rest of the user community, then those inventions are advances to social science.

 Click the **Copy** button to create a new player.
 Players created in this way will have no email address, but their